RamitRoshan/DSA/out/production/DSA_with_KK/Arrays/README.md

 e.g: int[ ] rnos3 = {23, "ramit", 45, 32};  ❌

-- If we make a integer array, then it  should be array only.
+- If we make a integer array, then it  should be Integer only.
 If we make a boolean array, then it should be boolean only.
 If It contains string, then it should be strings only.

 ````